• Skip to primary navigation

 Pressure cooker roast duck

 If you are looking for a recipe for roast duck cooked in the oven, then you may want to try my crispy roast duck with cherry sauce recipe.
-But if you are looking for a quick and easy way to cook a duck in the pressure cooker (and just crisp the skin in the oven), then you are in the right place.
+But if you want to find out how to cook a duck in the pressure cooker (and just crisp the skin in the oven), then you are in the right place.

 This is more of a method than a recipe, but once you’ve cooked your duck in the pressure cooker, there are so many things you can do with it.